Culture

 A more exclusive turkey club

-Between ever bigger birds and shrinking appetites, America’s turkey industry may be nearing a turning point.
+Between ever bigger birds and waning appetites, America’s turkey industry may be nearing a turning point.
 As Bloomberg’s Justin Fox pointed out, real (inflation-adjusted) turkey prices stopped falling in the 1990s — right when consumption peaked — suggesting that decades of efficiency gains may finally have run their course.

 More Culture